 Well, of course, EVERY day would be best.
 But you also don’t want to set them up for something they cannot maintain.
 5 days a week is probably the most reasonable.

 But before you worry about how many days a week they are practicing, make sure they have all the tools to practice during the week.
 The key is preparation.

 One more note about practicing: it is usually a good idea for children to not take more than one day off from practicing at a time.
 The reason for this is simply that two full days of time away from their instrument will result in them forgetting much of what they were working on.
 They’ll get rusty.

-“How long will my child have to take lessons before they will know how to play the instrument?”
+“How long will my child have to take lessons before they know how to play the instrument?”

 It is truly impossible to answer this for everyone.
 Some people may take lessons for a couple years and be perfectly proficient at their instrument.

 Others may take lessons for 5 years and still struggle with basic concepts.

 It really just depends on a few key things:

 This last point (#3) is important because if you really think about it.
 Anybody who is truly great at something must commit many, many years of their lives to it.
 It’s not like they can just take lessons for a few months and be rock stars.

 It’s a commitment.
 Often times a life-long commitment.